 When he is not obsessing over Quizbowl, Ryan teaches Dual Credit Language Arts classes at Centralia High School.

 Josh Malecki was first introduced to Scholar Bowl by his Sophomore history teacher after failed attempts at a basketball and track career.
 His Raytown High School team won their Districts his junior and senior year, and finished 2nd at State his senior year to a strong NKC team.
 Josh played College Bowl his first two years at the University of Central Missouri, representing the History Department (UCM does not have a set team).
 When he was hired in 2000 at the Fort Osage School District, he assisted the coach at Osage Trail Middle School for 2 seasons, before becoming the full time coach in 2003.
 He coached the OTMS team for 10 seasons, winning the Eastern Jackson end-of-season middle school championship in 2009.
 When he transferred to Fort Osage High School in 2012, he took over a team that was led by the members of that 2009 championship team.
-They qualified for Nationals that season (the first and only time in Fort Osage history) and played at PACE Nationals in Maryland.
+They qualified for Nationals that season (the first time in Fort Osage history) and played at PACE Nationals in Maryland.
 When not coaching Scholar Bowl and hosting as many tournaments as he can, Josh teaches 9th grade Recent American History, Sociology, UMKC Dual Credit Early and Recent American History and UMKC Dual Credit Western Civilization.

 Paul Nelson began his quiz bowl career at Cuba High School, where he became the first player in Missouri history to be a member of four state championship teams (1995-'98) and was a perennial All-State player.
 As a high school player, Paul's teams made the playoffs at two national tournaments and he was a member of the 1998 Missouri team at the National Tournament of Academic Excellence at Disney World.
 Paul then played four years for University of Missouri-Rolla (now Missouri S&T), earning a berth at the 2001 NAQT Division II ICT in St. Louis.
 Paul joined NAQT as a writer in 2004 and organized Missouri NAQT tournaments from 2005 to 2010, including serving as tournament director for NAQT's Region 11 Sectional tournament in 2010.